 If your authorization rates are low, you’re missing out on revenue that could be the difference between the success and failure of your business.
 Customers can reattempt payment, but a decline could be enough to dissuade them from making the transaction entirely.

-Offer digital wallets as payment method
+Offer digital wallets as payment methods

 Optimize your payment flow

-If your business model depends upon taking payments at a future date, you can increase the chances of authorization by choosing the optimal time to charge your customer and how much to charge them.
-For example, if you run a rental company of some kind, you could collect 10% of the payment upfront and 100% once the rental is complete.
-Or you could choose to collect the payment in full and the time of booking.
-Which is better for you will depend on what products you’re renting and who your customers are.
-Strive to find the right balance between customer experience and costs to optimize your payment flow and improve your authorization rates.
+For example, if you run a rental company, you could collect 10% of the payment upfront and 100% once the rental is complete.
+Or you could collect the full payment at the time of booking.
+The better option for your business depends on what products you’re renting and who your customers are.

 Collect all important billing information